-Reorganizations, mergers, divestitures and acquisitions can all be disruptive.
+Reorganizations, mergers, divestitures, and acquisitions can all be disruptive.
 Knowing where the communication channels exist helps to determine what is working and what isn’t.

 6. How much email is sent to or received from personal services?

 The popular mail services like Hotmail, Gmail, Yahoo Mail, etc., are frequently the choice for personal email, not business services.
-Seeing how much mail goes to these services can help you determine whether email is being used only sparingly for personal use, or if someone is spending too much time on communications that are not business related.
+Seeing how much mail goes to these services can help you determine whether an email is being used only sparingly for personal use, or if someone is spending too much time on communications that are not business related.

 7. How long does it take users to respond to customer emails?

 Customers hate waiting.
 When a customer sends an email, how long does he/she have to wait before getting a response?
-Knowing the answer to that question helps you make sure you are meeting SLAs, and can identify whether a customer satisfaction issue may be developing.
+Knowing the answer to that question helps you make sure you are meeting SLAs and can identify whether a customer satisfaction issue may be developing.